hyperledger/aries-rfcs/concepts/0441-present-proof-best-practices/README.md

 Where a presentation request's non-revocation intervals are all inapplicable to a requested item (including the case where the presentation request has no non-revocation intervals at all), the prover MUST select a matching irrevocable credential if possible.
 If the wallet contains only revocable credentials matching the requested item, the prover MUST reject the presentation request.

-> Counterpoint: Consider a presentation request with one requested item having a specifically applicable non-revocation interval and one with only inapplicable non-revocation intervals.
+> **Counterpoint:** Consider a presentation request with one requested item having a specifically applicable non-revocation interval and one with only inapplicable non-revocation intervals.
 If the prover may choose a revocable credential to satisfy the requested item with no applicable non-revocation interval, the proof will include a non-revocation subproof on that credential.
 However, if a presentation request has no non-revocation intervals at all, and the prover may select revocable credentials to satisfy its requested items, the presentation will not include a non-revocation subproof and in this way the prover may present a revoked credential to appear as valid as an irrevocable credential in a proof.

-> Would it be better to choose a default (maximally inclusive, to jibe with any other items having applicable non-revocation intervals that the revocable credential may satisfy) non-revocation interval for items having only revocable credentials but only inapplicable non-revocation intervals in the presentation?
+> **Question:** Would it be better to choose a default (maximally inclusive, to jibe with any other items having applicable non-revocation intervals that the revocable credential may satisfy) non-revocation interval for items having only revocable credentials but only inapplicable non-revocation intervals in the presentation? _I think not, every default behaviour opens  an avenue for untraceable tampering._

 > **Question:** Is it ever appropriate to interpolate a default non-revocation interval, or does the absence of any specifically or generally applicable non-revocation interval signify an explicit expectation of an irrevocable credential?
 Note that any item may carry restrictions by credential definition for precise formulation.